xvedra/TaskScheduler-custom-sleep-method/README.md

 (*iSleepMethod)(mtu);

-Now you can sleep for all time betwen tasks.
+Now you can sleep for all time between tasks.

 If your sleep method stop time like millis() remenber to use external_millis() in ALL software (in external libs too!)